Emilv2/stib_mivb/README.md

 ## Register

-Register on opendata.stib-mivb.be to get your api_key.
+Register on[ data.stib-mivb.be](https://data.stib-mivb.be) to get your api_key.
 You need to register your key for the NetworkDescription and OperationMonitoring api.

 ## Options